nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 ---
 layout: post
 title: What makes a bad test?
-subtitle: Identifiying smells in your tests
+subtitle: Identifiying smells in your testing strategy
 tags:
   - tests
 comments: false